 Physicians need to have encyclopedic medical knowledge that can be recalled at a moment’s notice.
 They also have to stay on top of the latest medical news and trends, which could contradict something that was learned way back in medical school.
 In other words, as advancements are made in the field, you’ll have to learn new information that enhances or counters what you’ve already committed to memory.
 Though we can offer you some great tips right now on how to retain more and read faster, the EED is available for AUA students to help them develop methods to retain that knowledge and apply relevant information quickly.

 Because a successful physician is highly knowledgeable, he or she must reinforce that with confidence.
 Patients want to trust their physicians as caregivers, but the lack of self-assurance communicates uncertainty.
 A physician with strong, healthy confidence will be listened to and respected by patients and colleagues alike.
 Even if you feel unsure about something, don’t let your patient see it.
 Instead, consult other resources, specialists, case studies, etc. in order to provide your patient with the most informed treatment.

 Humility and confidence work as a complementary pair.
-With your patients and colleagues, you must be approachable and available.
+With your patients and colleagues, you must be a team player – approachable, compassionate and available.
 This means that despite time limitations and over-scheduling, your patient never feels rushed.
 Hear everything he or she has to say without preemptively voicing your diagnosis.
 You must also have the communication skills to admit when you’re unsure about something and especially willing to ask questions.
 A physician is a lifelong learner and these situations should strengthen your resolve to continue striving towards becoming the perfect doctor.